Real Estate Transactions

 Development and Joint Ventures

-Acquisition, joint venturing, financing and development of a mixed-use project on West 57th Street, New York, New York, for JDS Development Group.
+Acquisition, joint venturing, financing and development of a mixed-use project on West 57th Street in Manhattan known as the Steinway Site.

 Acquisitions and Dispositions